User Stories

 Making New Friends Through Music And Cochlear Implants

-And that’s not all that Walter and Heinz have in common: Both of them also decided to get cochlear implants.
-And both were desperately waiting to discover their new way of enjoying music with CIs.
+And that’s not all that Walter and Heinz have in common: After getting cochlear implants, both of them were eagerly looking forward to discovering their new way of enjoying music with CIs.
 At first, there was a feeling of disappointment.
-“After my first fitting I really didn’t like listening to music, it didn’t sound right”, Walter recalls.
-His friend Heinz, who was implanted a couple of years later, agrees: “In the beginning my harmonica sounded terrible to me!”
+“Right after my first fitting, music didn’t sound right,” Walter recalls.
+His friend Heinz, who was implanted a couple of years later, agrees: “In the beginning, my accordion sounded terrible to me!”

 But giving up was not an option for these passionate musicians.
 When Walter worked with a MED-EL research team, he met an audiologist who is a singer herself.
 She was dedicated to getting the most out of the audio processor software, especially when it came to music.
-Thanks to her, Walter was given a special MAP for music, and after many fitting sessions he worked hard on improving his musical hearing abilities.
-“Thanks to this MAP and the extensive music training, I really enjoy playing music again.
-I like to play the violin, the guitar and the saxophone for several hours almost daily.
-When the audience sings along enthusiastically, that really makes me happy.”
+Thanks to her, Walter was given a special MAP for music.
+After many fitting sessions to finetune the MAP, he began working hard to improve his musical hearing abilities.

-Technology, Dedication And Hard Work For More Music Enjoyment
+Technology, Dedication, and Hard Work for More Music Enjoyment

-But Why Does Music Matter To Cochlear Implant Users?
+But Why Does Music Matter to Cochlear Implant Users?

 For CI users who did not play music or did not enjoy it very much before their implantation, music might not be such an important consideration.